SourcePointUSA/android-cmp-app/README.md

 -keep class com.sourcepoint.** { *; }
 ```

-## Programmatically consenting the current user
+## Adding or Removing custom consents
-It's possible to programmatically consent the current user to a list of vendors, categories and legitimate interest categories by using the following method from the consentlib:
+It's possible to programmatically consent the current user to a list of vendors, categories and legitimate interest categories by using the following method from the consent lib:
 Kotlin
 ```kotlin
             spConsentLib.customConsentGDPR(